jasonliang-dev/jasonliang-dev.github.io/pages/cpp-style.md

   > But copies can be expensive so a move constructor and a move assignment
   > operator should also be added.
 You better remember to use `std::move` in
   > the right places!
 Oh wait, you might need functions that deal with data by
   > value, by reference, and by r-value reference.
-So you'll also want to
+So you might also want to
   > introduce perfect forwarding.
   >
   > If you have an object X that depends on object Y, then you'll have to